BCG-X-Official/facet/README.rst

 For any feature pair (A, B), the first feature (A) is the row, and the second feature (B) the column.
-For example, looking across the row for `LTG` (Lamotrigine) there is relatively minimal synergy (≤14%) with other features in the model.
+For example, looking across the row for `LTG` (Lamotrigine) there is relatively minimal synergy (≤1%) with other features in the model.
-However, looking down the column for `LTG` (i.e., perspective of other features in a pair with `LTG`) we find many features (the rows) are synergistic (12% to 34%) with `LTG`.
+However, looking down the column for `LTG` (i.e., perspective of other features in a pair with `LTG`) we find many features (the rows) are synergistic (up to ~30%) with `LTG`.
 We can conclude that:

 - `LTG` is a strongly autonomous feature, displaying minimal synergy with other features for predicting disease progression after one year.
--   The contribution of other features to predicting disease progression after one year is partly enabled by the strong contribution from `LTG`.
+- The contribution of other features to predicting disease progression after one year is partly enabled by the presence of `LTG`.

-High synergy features must be considered carefully when investigating impact, as they work together to predict the outcome.
-It would not make much sense to consider `TC` (T-Cells) without `LTG` given the 34% synergy of `TC` with `LTG` for predicting progression after one year.
+High synergy between pairs of features must be considered carefully when investigating impact, as the values of both features jointly determine the outcome.
+It would not make much sense to consider `TC` (T-Cells) without the context provided by `LDL` given close to 30% synergy of `LDL` with `LTG` for predicting progression after one year.

 **Redundancy**